 - 1. Teacher talks with student - 2.
-Warning Discipline Notice sent to parents - 3.
+Warning Discipline Notice sent to parents (resulting in one or more demerits) - 3.
 Conference with the Principal - 4.
 Call or email to parents - 5.
-After one call or email home, repeated infractions will result in demerits being issued.
-An accumulation of 3 demerits will result in a lunch-time detention; 6 demerits will result in after-school detention.
-Parents will be notified in advance of the date and time of the detention. - 6.
+An accumulation of 3 demerits will result in a lunch-time detention; 6 demerits will result in after-school detention. - 6.
 Physical fighting, stealing, proven bullying, and extreme insubordination or disrespect to teachers or staff will result in immediate suspension.

-When merited, discipline matters may also involve the expertise of the school's social worker.
+When merited, discipline matters may also involve the expertise of the school's counselor.

-Warning Discipline Notice/Demerit System
+Discipline Notice/Demerit System

 There is a consistent and centralized Discipline Notice/Demerit System.
-If a teacher deems it necessary to give a student a Warning Discipline Notice, one copy of the notice will be sent to the Principal's Office, another will be sent home to be signed by the parent/guardian.
-If the notice is not signed and returned, a second notice may be issued.
-After one call or email home, repeated infractions will result in demerits being issued.
+If a teacher deems it necessary to give a student a Discipline Notice, one copy of the notice will be sent to the Principal's Office, another will be sent home to be signed by the parent/guardian.
+After one call or email home, repeated infractions will result in additional demerits being issued.
 An accumulation of 3 demerits will result in a lunch-time detention; 6 demerits will result in after-school detention.
 Parents will be notified in advance of the date and time of the detention.